Upstream#

 it is then retried after the same duration.max_fails

-is reached, the peer is also considered unhealthy by
+is reached, the server is also considered unhealthy by

 the upstream_probe (PRO) probes; it won't receive client requests until